MASCOT Family Role

 FAMILY TREATMENT

-Family makes them the ‘black sheep’ & then feels ashamed of them.
-Because they’re the blunt ‘truth-tellers’, one or both parents may dole out harsher & harsher punishments, trying to ‘break’ them for not going along with the program.
+Family makes them the ‘black sheep’ who feel ashamed of the S. Because they’re the blunt ‘truth-tellers’, one or both parents may dole out harsher & harsher punishments, trying to ‘break’ them for not going along with the program (stay in denial).

-They’re compared negatively to older, well-behaved / compliant siblings, sometimes considered ‘mentally ill’, & may be taken to therapy to get ‘fixed’.
+They’re compared negatively to older, well-behaved / compliant siblings or cousins, sometimes considered ‘mentally ill’, & may be taken to therapy to get ‘fixed’.

 Targeted to be Scapegoats, either because they’re: